be

 |

-- (with a cardinal numeral) Used to state the age of a subject in years.
+- used to state the age of a subject in years

-- Used to link a subject to a measurement.
+- used to link a subject to a count or measurement

 |